 A list of the potential Supplier’s Audits/inspections and performance of Audits/inspections (e.g., FDA or other government inspections, ISO Audits, etc.)

-The completed <SupplierSelfAssessment> Form and associated documents provided by the potential Supplier are evaluated by Quality Organization.
+The completed {{ SupplierSelfAssessment }} Form and associated documents provided by the potential Supplier are evaluated by Quality Organization.
 In consultation with the Line Manager and other internal parties, Quality Organization will determine whether a candidate is suitable for further evaluation.
-The decision is recorded by Quality Organization on the last page of the <SupplierSelfAssessment> Form.
+The decision is recorded by Quality Organization on the last page of the {{ SupplierSelfAssessment }} Form.

 Technical Visit and/or Audit (optional)